pralab/AdversarialPruningBenchmark/README.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/13Mb9tSXNfivOBfUJJlEuacN84dUT7jqW?usp=sharing)
 [![arXiv](https://img.shields.io/badge/arXiv-2409.01249-b31b1b.svg)](https://arxiv.org/abs/2409.01249)
 [![Generic badge](https://img.shields.io/badge/Library-Pytorch-green.svg)](https://pytorch.org/)
-# Adversarial Pruning :scissors: :shield:
+# Adversarial Pruning: A Survey and Benchmark of Pruning Methods for Adversarial Robustness :scissors: :shield:

 Recent work has proposed neural network pruning techniques to reduce the size of a network while preserving robustness against adversarial examples, i.e., well-crafted inputs inducing a misclassification.
 These methods, which we refer to as adversarial pruning methods, involve complex and articulated designs, making it difficult to analyze the differences and establish a fair and accurate comparison.
 In this work, we overcome these issues by surveying current adversarial pruning methods and proposing a novel taxonomy to categorize them based on two main dimensions: the pipeline, defining when to prune; and the specifics, defining how to prune.
 We then highlight the limitations of current empirical analyses and propose a novel, fair evaluation benchmark to address them.
 We finally conduct an empirical re-evaluation of current adversarial pruning methods and discuss the results, highlighting the shared traits of top-performing adversarial pruning methods, as well as common issues.